Ferinmtk/Ferinmtk/README.md

 🌌 The World of Ferrin | Software Developer<br><br>

+Potfolio: Building a 3D portfolio still on progress

 Hey there, wanderer!
 Welcome to my corner of the digital universe.
 Here's a glimpse into what makes me tick:<br>
 🔧 **Currently Building**:<br>
 Turning my ideas into reality—working on a personal webpage that feels as dynamic as the code behind it.<br>